Canada Pet Passport Regulations

 Entering Canada with puppies under three (3) months of age

 Dogs and cats under three (3) months of age are exempt from import requirements unless they are traveling unaccompanied and a change of ownership is involved.

 Medically Certified Guide Dogs

 Assistance dogs that are endorsed as a guide, hearing or other service dog are not subject to any restrictions for importation when the person importing the dog is the user of the dog and accompanies the dog to Canada.

 See rabies vaccination requirements above.
 If a health certificate is required, it must be in English or French and completed by a licensed veterinarian.
 It should identify the animal, the dates of vaccination, the manufacturer and the expiration date of the rabies vaccine.
 The Canada does accept 3 year rabies vaccinations.
 Import permits will be required for puppies entering Canada unaccompanied.

 Entering Canada by Air

 Puppies and Kittens

 Puppies and kittens under the age of 3 months and not vaccinated for rabies entering Canada are exempt from import requirements.
 See above for information regarding puppies and kittens between the age of 3 and 8 months.

-The American Staffordshire Terrier, Pit Bull Terrier, and Staffordshire Bull Terrier is banned from entering or transiting the province of Ontario.
+The American Staffordshire Terrier, Pit Bull Terrier, American Pit Bull Terrier, and Staffordshire Bull Terrier and their crosses are banned from entering or transiting the province of Ontario.
 The City of Toronto also bans the breeds, however, air transit is permitted.
 When transiting Toronto, advance notice must be provided and an agent must transit your dog.

 Exporting Pets Living in Canada

 All resident pets leaving the Canada must send relevant paperwork required for the destination country to the State CFIA office for endorsement of an export permit prior to leaving the country.
 Additionally, transiting pets whose permits or health certficiates have expired should obtain these documents in Canada and have them endorsed prior to leaving the country.